Tensioning means to make taut, tight, tense. But how can you tighten a stone?

 The new technology used to build the central towers at the Sagrada Família has led us to use new terms, taken from others commonly used in the construction world.
 So, the terms pre-tensioned and post-tensioned already existed, referring to different types of technology used to reinforce concrete with steel rebar, meaning bars that, when tensioned, transfer compression forces to the concrete.
 Concrete is poured on site in a semi-liquid state, which means it requires a form to hold it in place while it hardens.
 This process is called setting.
 So, in the terms pre-tensioned and post-tensioned, the prefixes pre- and post- refer to when the steel rebar is tensioned with regard to the setting of the concrete, before or after it begins to harden.

-With pre-tensioned concrete, very common in rafters for homes and small buildings, the cables are put inside the mould for the beam, as the picture on the left shows, and tensioned before pouring in the concrete.
+With pre-tensioned concrete, very common in rafters for homes and small buildings, the bars are put inside the mould for the beam, as the picture on the left shows, and tensioned before pouring in the concrete.
 The two ends are held tight until the concrete hardens.
-At that point, the cable will want to return to its normal position and length and this will put compression forces from static friction on the concrete along the whole contact surface.
-The result is a stronger piece and, if these cables are on the bottom side, the beam will curve up a bit, as you can see in the central picture, taking on what is called a camber.
+At that point, the bar will want to return to its normal position and length and this will put compression forces from static friction on the concrete along the whole contact surface.
+The result is a stronger piece and, if these bars are on the bottom side, the beam will curve up a bit, as you can see in the central picture, taking on what is called a camber.
 When this slightly arched beam is put in place, holding up the expected loads, it will be stronger than if it were totally straight, as any sagging will first cause it to become straight before sagging downward.

 In post-tensioned concrete, usually used in much larger works like motorway overpasses, the technique is quite different.
 The steel isn’t put directly into the mould, but into a sort of case in a position that follows the internal lines of the forces: higher on the ends where the piece sits and lower in the centre, where a camber is needed, as you can see in the third picture.
-When the concrete has hardened, the cable is run through these cases and then tensioned, holding it in place on either side with metal stoppers, or tensing anchors.
+When the concrete has hardened, the bar is run through these cases and then tensioned, holding it in place on either side with metal stoppers, or tensing anchors.

-So, when we talk about the stone with tensioned cables used at the Sagrada Família we use the term “tensioned stone”, and not the more well-known adjectives “pre-tensioned” or “post-tensioned”, as there is no hardening process with the stone.
+So, when we talk about the stone with tensioned bars used at the Sagrada Família we use the term “tensioned stone”, and not the more well-known adjectives “pre-tensioned” or “post-tensioned”, as there is no hardening process with the stone.

 MOVING SEVERAL STONES AS A SINGLE BLOCK